-For professional users exposure to glutaraldehyde was evaluated for the scenarios summarised in the table above.
-All evaluated use scenarios are identified as safe uses with appropriate PPE and RPE.
-Since the application of the disinfectant takes place at the end of the working day, and considering that primary exposure leads to acceptable risks, the potential for secondary exposure was not considered relevant.
+For professional users exposure to glutaraldehyde was evaluated for the scenarios summarized in the table above.
+All evaluated use scenarios are identified as safe uses with appropriate PPE.For secondary exposure only inhalation was considered relevant.
+No concern was identified derived for dermal exposure.